-Remarkably, the literature is quite sparse with regards to assessing object motion during lateral motion: Warren and Rushton (Warren & Rushton, 2007) found that translational visually evoked self-motion lead observers to perceive the trajectory of a linearly moving probe as tilted towards the direction of the simulated translation.
+Remarkably, the literature is quite sparse with regards to assessing object motion during lateral, visually simulated observer motion: Warren and Rushton (Warren & Rushton, 2007) found that translational visually evoked self-motion lead observers to perceive the trajectory of a linearly moving probe as tilted towards the direction of the simulated translation.
 MacNeilage et al. (MacNeilage, Zhang, DeAngelis, & Angelaki, 2012) showed that vestibular cues could help distinguish self-motion from object motion, especially for lateral observer motion.
 Similarly, Dokka et al. (Dokka et al., 2015) investigated the extent to which observer motion (visual cues only, vestibular cues only, and both visual and vestibular cues) influenced the judged direction of vertical downwards motion with a small lateral component.
 They found biases in line with insufficient compensation for self-motion in all observer-motion conditions, as well as decreases in sensitivity.
 Niehorster and Li (Niehorster & Li, 2017) quantified extent to which flow parsing was complete for straight-ahead self-motion by having participants judge the direction of a probe that moved vertically upwards.
 Importantly, all these studies used direction judgements as proxies to probe the completeness of flow parsing, while a direct psychophysical investigation of perceived velocities is notably missing from the literature.
 Furthermore, while some of these studies presented their stimuli in compelling stereo 3D, none immersed the observer in a virtual environment.
 It is not unlikely that flow parsing is facilitated by a more realistic environment.
 This study aims to shed light on the extent to which visually evoked self-motion influences perceived lateral object speed in a naturalistic setting.
 This is particularly relevant as the visual system has been shown to use velocity information to extrapolate object trajectories to compensate for noisy online information and neural delays (Aguado & López-Moliner, 2019; Aguilar-Lleyda, Tubau, & López-Moliner, 2018; Jörges & López-Moliner, 2019; López-Moliner, Brenner, Louw, & Smeets, 2010).
-The aim of this project is thus to verify the impact of self-motion on accuracy and precision for object velocity judgments during lateral translation, which will further our understanding of Flow Parsing and help us understand the conditions under which Flow Parsing is incomplete.
+The aim of this project is thus to verify the impact of visually simulated self-motion on accuracy and precision for object speed judgments during lateral translation, which will further our understanding of Flow Parsing and help us understand the conditions under which Flow Parsing is incomplete.
 More specifically, our hypotheses are:

-When the observer is static during object motion observation, we expect the highest accuracy of velocity estimation.
+When the observer experiences no visual self-motion during object motion observation, we expect the highest accuracy of speed estimation.

-When the observer is moving opposite to the object motion (e. g. observer moves to the right, object moves to the left) during object motion observation, we expect them to overestimate the observed velocity.
+When visual observer motion is simulated opposite to the object motion (e. g. observer moves to the right, object moves to the left) during object motion observation, we expect them to overestimate the observed speed.

-When the observer is moving in the same direction as the target (e. g. both observer and target move to the right) during object motion observation, we expect them to underestimate the observed velocity.
+When visual observer motion is simulated in the same direction as the target (e. g. both observer and target move to the right) during object motion observation, we expect them to underestimate the observed speed.

-Furthermore, we expect the precision to be lower when the subject experiences self-motion during object motion observation relative to when they are static.
+Furthermore, we expect the precision to be lower when the subject experiences visually simulated self-motion during object motion observation relative to when they are static.

 Participants